 The roof is where a lot of dry rot damage originates and the taking off the wood fascia boards, boards under the roof, or any boards that are connected to the roof in any way should be done by an experienced carpenter and water proofer.

 Wood Fascia is Detailed Work

 When you’re having a job like this the devil is in the details.
 It’s the little things that count.
 South County Roofing is concerned about the smallest details involved with your job.

-Every fascia board corner we cut is mitered.
+We make sure to make clean mitered corner cuts.
 Even the large beams can be mitered even though it takes a lot more time.
 Some contractors may not take the time when it comes to details but we do.

 It is because of our high standards that your job comes out the way it does.
 Our attention to detail begins when we pick out your wood.